 The normal range of white blood cells per microliter is:

 White blood cells are also measured by the ratio of WBC types — the white blood cell differential.
 There are five main types of white blood cells: neutrophils, eosinophils, lymphocytes, monocytes, and basophils.
-In a normal blood count, the WBC differential comprises:
+According to the Leukemia & Lymphoma Society, the WBC differential in a normal blood count comprises:

 Normal ranges for hematocrit levels are:

-Hemoglobin is expressed in grams per deciliter (gm/dL).
+Hemoglobin is expressed in grams per deciliter (g/dL).
 Normal ranges for hemoglobin are:

 Finally, platelet counts — regardless of age or gender — are considered normal at 150,000 to 400,000 per microliter.

 What do abnormal results mean?
 For any given value, a result can be too high, too low, or unusual in relation to another value.
 For instance, the white blood cell differential may show an abnormal skew in WBC types.
 Abnormal results can indicate an issue in the bone marrow — where blood cells are made — or a variety of other disease processes.